 From this perspective, Sudos—customizable digital identities that intentionally differentiate from your legal identity and mitigate the risk to your highly sensitive PII—present a second chance for your digital privacy, and a fresh start at digital life.

 Using the MySudo app, you can quickly create up to nine different Sudos and use them in any context (e.g. for shopping, selling on classifieds, work, booking travel).
 You assign each Sudo its own set of attributes and associated capabilities: name, phone number, address, email address, virtual cards for secure shopping, browser profile (all your bookmarks and any cookies that sites set are compartmentalized to the browsing Sudo), notification settings for phone, email and message, contacts and more.
 Importantly, you structure your Sudos to achieve the degrees of privacy, safety, organization and convenience you need.
-If one is compromised, you quickly delete it and start again.
+If one Sudo is compromised, you can mute the notifications on it or delete it* and start again.

 Sudos are a useful life tool.
 Because, the thing is, personal privacy is never perfect.
 Each of us can only do our best to protect our privacy with the available hours we have in our day.
 Any step we can take towards protecting our personal data is a positive step.
 If you’ve been the victim of a data breach or other cybercrime, you can’t really change what’s happened.